ruby0x1/hxpromise/README.md

     - You must call it somewhere.
 This library will not try to guess your intent.
     - Call once per frame, or multiple times per "microtask" if you want
     - `Promises` instead of `Promise` for user facing API, as the step is "internal" almost.
-- `throw`/exceptions are not spec based:
+- `throw`/exceptions are not spec based
     - exceptions thrown in a promise body will reject the promise
     - exceptions not handled with `error` will bubble to the next frame and throw
         - (this can be disabled, but not a good idea, since ghost exceptions are awful)